calvogeorge/Kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

-My main difficulty in this assigment is the
+My main difficulty in this assigment is has been writing the report and getting use to github.
+I have not use github before and I still don't have a complete grasp on how to update files and how to work in general github.

+Other than that the project has been layout pretty clearly and easy to follow.

 ### Results